Which phase is right for you?

 Students who opt into General Room Selection through the Housing Portal will receive a random Room Selection timeslot within their class (first-year, sophomore, or junior+), which determines the date and time when they select their housing assignment for the following academic year.

 General Room Selection takes place completely online, but Housing Services is available during timeslot hours to provide assistance.
-There are also information sessions available for your convenience.

 Who Can Participate in General Room Selection?